Pharmacologically resistant (treatment-resistant) depression

 • Elderly people;

-• Patients with comorbidities (physical or mental);
+• Patients with concomitant diseases (physical or mental);

 Depression